Tinderbox offers a wide variety of social media services to artists and labels. Contact us for more information or to discuss your upcoming campaign.

 7. Tweet often

 If want to gain and sustain a Twitter audience, you need to post content regularly.
-With smart phones and near constant internet accessibility, there’s really no reason why you can’t.
+With smart phones and near constant internet accessibility, there’s really no reason why you can’t, since you can post from any phone, tablet or computer, that you can also use to play video games with the use of services from sites as mycsgoboosting.com/resources/.
 If you’ve got a lot on your plate during the week, a great solution is to set aside some time over the weekend and schedule out your Tweets in advance using a free service like HootSuite.

 There are no hard and fast rules about how often you should post, but as a bare minimum, you should make an effort to Tweet at least once a day.
 There’s a ton of research out there on the best time of day to Tweet (mid-afternoon is generally agreed upon as a good time frame), but your best bet is to pay attention to when your fans are the most engaged, and adjust your strategy accordingly.
 Save your best Tweets for when your fans are most likely to see them.